"*" indicates required fields

 The offset Remortgage

 For those who have already been saving to pay for some of the wedding expenses, you may already have cash savings to leverage by offsetting what you’ve managed to save against what you pay in interest to your mortgage provider.
-With interest rates being low, it is possible to sacrifice the low-interest payments on savings accounts by linking them to your current account and mortgage, which will get you a lower interest deal.

-What’s more offset remortgages can have more than one savings account linked to them and it can be a family member savings account, too.
-This can be an ideal way for parents who want to contribute to their son/daughter’s wedding day, but don’t have cash available directly.
 With savings, those can be linked to the mortgage.
-Instead of paying the money as a gift towards the wedding, the linked savings would stop earning interest in favour of lowering the interest paid on the remortgage deal.
+Instead of paying the money as a gift towards the wedding, the linked savings would stop earning interest to lower the interest paid on the remortgage deal.

-Essentially, instead of being gifted the cash once, by linking the savings to the mortgage deal, you’d be saving more for the repayment duration or as long as the savings remain linked.
-With interest rates favouring borrowers rather than savers, it can make financial sense to sacrifice savings interest in favour of reduced secured finance.
+Essentially, instead of being gifted the cash once, linking the savings to the mortgage deal would save you more for the repayment duration or as long as the savings remain linked.

 Why Should You Remortgage?